FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 Then click "Create".

 Inside of the container you can see no files yet, we will upload them with Angular and ASP.NET Core.
-Just read on 😉
+Read on 😉

 ![Azure Storage Account Resource Inside Container](https://cdn.offering.solutions/img/articles/2020-08-09/5.png)